joe-getcouragenow/shared/doc/ROADMAP.md

 	- Mhh seems we might need Subscribe off Badger DB earlier than i thought.
 Could use polling ( ironically a Cron) to just check the DB for changes.
 - Need ability to access the schedules from the GRPC API.

 Sys-core: Data

 - Test data and real data
+- generated
 - embedded

 sys-core: Migrate

+- generated scaffold via sdk cli
+	- Uses UTC Data Time
+	- Using the sys-coe: DUMB for the tables the Modules uses.
 - embedded
 - available over CLI
+- working in sys-core
+	- It must parse ALL of the migrations for all modules and then apply them in global order.
+They are UTC DateTime
 - expressed read only in Flutter.

 Sys-core: Ops